omar-zaman/omam-fms/README.md

 # Omam FMS

-A full-stack factory management system built with Next.js (frontend) and Express + MongoDB (backend).
+A full-stack factory management system built with Next.js and MongoDB.

 ## Features